 Introduction

 Decoder interface standards exist in order to aid in installation of decoders into vehicle system boards.
-Installation can performed by the vehicle manufacturer or separately by the individual modeler.
+Installation can be performed by the vehicle manufacturer or separately by the individual modeler.

 Served Use Cases

 The intent is that any decoder which conforms to the standard, from any manufacturer, will operate with any vehicle system board which conforms to the standard, from any manufacturer.
 Operate is further defined as not to cause any permanent damage of the decoder or vehicle system board.